fnxL/bitflix/README.md

 ## To do

-- Setup Authentication System and Protect routes
-- Abstract Logic from Components , Clean and refactor existing code.
 - Multiple Profile System for each user.
 - Extract AudioTracks from VideoContainer using the experimental AudioTracks API.
 - Play next episode automatically.
-- Design a tracking system for tv/shows, watch progress or Integrate with trakt.tv
+- Design a tracking system for tv/shows, watch progress / Integrate with trakt.tv
 - Resume video from where user last left off.

 ## Acknowledgements